This fuzzy stone fruit is one of the top fruits in Fresh Trends 2013, but the likelihood of a peach purchase fell 10 percentage points from last year.

 As Palisade, Colo.-based Talbott’s Mountain Gold LLLP started packing peaches July 23, the grower-shipper anticipated bigger volumes than last year when the crop suffered significant frost damage.

-CENTRAL GEORGIA — Shipments (24-20-12) — Movement expected to decrease as most shippers are finished for the season.
-Trading early fairly slow, late slow.
-Light shipments expected through the end of August.
+SOUTH CAROLINA — Shipments (53-37-20) — Movement expected to decrease as the season is winding down.
+Trading slow.
 Current supplies insufficient to establish a market.
-No f.o.b. issued as of Aug.
-18. LAST REPORT.
+LAST REPORT. *revised